dgwyer/freemius-reporting/README.md

 # Freemius Reporting
-App to explore some custom reporting using React and Semiotic
+App to explore some custom reporting in Freemius using React and Semiotic.